-All religions have a different view of death.
-After death, the soul is seen to be as dependent on others as it is at bodily birth.
+All religions have different views of death.
+After death, the soul is seen as dependent on others as it is at birth.
 But the intercessory power of the Church, especially in the Eucharist but also in the liturgical prayer for the dead and the private prayer of each Christian, makes it possible for a man to be freed from the burden of evil and to receive the wages of the eleventh hour, which is a true gift of divine mercy.
-If all this cannot be regarded as dogmatic certainties, it must nevertheless be treated as hope for the sleeping.
+If all this cannot be regarded as dogmatic certainties, it must nevertheless be treated as hope for sleeping.

 Christians believe that the Christian Afterlife is the passage into the glorious eternity of the New Jerusalem.
 Through Christ’s victory over the devil, “man was turned from the death of the soul, from that death of which he died as soon as he tasted of the forbidden tree, for we have been condemned after the transgression of the commandment to the end of the body.
 He has cured our death by one end, that of His body, and by one resurrection, that of His body.

 Islamists claim, just like Christians, that there will be an extraordinary life after death through Allah.
 Only Allah sets the limits of life and determines the day when the soul and the body separate expecting the resurrection, the body unraveling into what it was made of, and the soul passing into the unseen world.
 To every living being, this moment is unknown.

 Buddhists believe in attaining Nirvana, karma, and reincarnation in the Christian Afterlife.
 After death, the Buddhist believer is open to the prospect of five forms of life or five temporal states of being, which perfectly accord with karmic retribution.
 The first three forms of life represent different punishments, while birth as a human or a god gives yet another possibility of achieving Nirvana.
 These are as follows:

 - in the form of a prey